HansF/gogogonzo/content/_index.md

 +++
 title = "Go Go Gonzo"
-tagline = "Where Extraordinary Begins."
+tagline = "Where Extra ordinary Begins."
 +++

 Welcome to Go Go Gonzo, where we create remarkable events that foster connections and enrich lives.
 Here, we embrace the unique, curating memorable experiences that leave a lasting impression on all who attend.